 Besides, at the temple in Jerusalem, the teachers who heard the young lad speak were astounded by his answers and his understanding; but there was no indication that he could perform miracles.

 Jesus’ order to the servants: “Fill the jars with water.”
 To the servants, that must have seemed rather irrational.
-At what part of the wedding feast did this happen: at the beginning, or the middle, or towards the end?
-Obviously it was towards the end; otherwise the wine would not have run out.
+For, at what part of the wedding feast did this happen: at the beginning, or the middle, or towards the end?
+Obviously it was towards the end – otherwise the wine would not have run out.
 Even the steward retorted to the bridegroom: “Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink; but you have saved the best till now.”
 The water was for ritual-washing at the guests’ arrivals.
 Nobody else was going to arrive anymore.
 Why should all the jars be filled?

 But the servants did everything as Jesus instructed them, and filled the six jars to the brim.